brianz/blog/content/about.md

 ## Background

-You can read more about my professional backround on my LinkedIn profile to the left.
+You can read more about my professional background on my LinkedIn profile to the left.
 In a nutshell, I grew up in Sunnyvale, CA and originally studied [Materials Engineering](http://mate.calpoly.edu) at Cal Poly, San Luis Obispo.
 I ended up back home in the middle of the first dot-com boom in 2000 and fell into software.
 Eventually I got a second degree